Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The disciplinary penalties other than dismissal are set forth by collective bargaining agreements in relation to the gravity of the misconduct.

-Unions and layoffs Is your country (or a particular area) known to be heavily unionised?
 Yes.
 In Italy, trade unions historically played an important role in the creation of employment legislation.
-Now the situation has changed, mostly for private companies, because of many reforms introduced by Parliament.
+During recent years the situation has changed, mostly for private companies, because of many reforms introduced by Parliament.

 In the past, the number of union members was very high, particularly in medium to large companies, but is now decreasing.